Cedric Badolo

-Cédric Badolo (born 4 November 1998) is a Burkinabé professional footballer who plays for Slovak club Spartak Trnava as an attacking midfielder.
+Cédric Badolo (born 4 November 1998) is a Burkinabé professional footballer who plays for club Sumgayit FK as an attacking midfielder.

 Club career

 FK Pohronie

 Badolo made his Fortuna Liga debut for Pohronie in the club's premier first division match against Slovan Bratislava on 20 July 2019 at Mestský štadión.

 He scored his first goal for Pohronie after a pass from Peter Mazan in a match against iClinic Sereď.
 Badolo's goal was the winning one of the 2:1 game of Pohronie.

 Sheriff Tiraspol

 On 9 February 2022, Sheriff Tiraspol announced the signing of Badolo.
 On 4 January 2025, Sheriff announced that Badolo had left the club.

 Spartak Trnava

 On 28 January 2025, Spartak Trnava announced the signing of Badolo on a contract until the end of the 2026/2027 season.
 He came to the club with his younger brother Akim Badolo.
 Badolo made his debut for Spartak on 23 February 2025, in a 1:1 draw at home against Železiarne Podbrezová.
 He waited 2 months until his first contribution, assisting the winning goal for Miloš Kratochvíl in a 2:1 win over Podbrezová in the last game of the season.

 Badolo played his first European game for Spartak in a 1:0 loss at home in the first round of qualification to the Europa League against BK Häcken.
 He came on as substitute in the 71” minute.
 He scored a goal from outside of the box, however the goal was disallowed due to an offside in the build up.